Mikel Landa is a Spanish road cyclist who will ride for Bahrain-McLaren in 2020.

 He recovered to race the 2016 Tour de France, where he played mountain domestique to Chris Froome.

-The same was true in 2017, where Landa finished fourth overall, as wll as riding the Giro d’Italia, aiming for the GC alongside dual leader Geraint Thomas.
+The same was true in 2017, where Landa finished fourth overall, a single second off the podium, as well as riding the Giro d’Italia, aiming for the GC alongside dual leader Geraint Thomas.

 Thomas was forced to abandon after a crash on stage nine, where Landa also lost time but continued the race – eventually scooping the climber’s jersey.